 According to Paul the apostle, we have received the Spirit of adoption, by which we can declare God to be our Father (Romans 8:15.)
 He also tells us in Ephesians 1:13 that we are "sealed" by the Holy Spirit.
 It stands as a seal of our faith, and therefore testifies that we have become partakers of His divine nature and righteousness.
 But there is more to it than that.
 We must not forget the simple words of the Saviour when He told His disciples to go to Jerusalem and wait for the promise of the Father.
 He said it this way, "But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses..."
-(Acts 1:8) We shall receive, and we shall be witnesses; one is the result of the other.
+(Acts 1:8) We shall receive, and we shall be witnesses.
+It is not even optional here.
+Again, we shall receive and we shall be witnesses; one is the result of the other.